jasperkpangan/jasperkpangan.github.io/_posts/2021-09-04-ml-grabtaxi.md

 The dataset was downloaded and extracted from [Tableau Public](https://public.tableau.com/profile/daryl6537?fbclid=IwAR0Ixd8gKuYh37iyNXGSzzWuHCCa6jU_ZcX1Pv5Yw5cAwvujYGC5oexzIkM#!/vizhome/Tabley/Page0).
 Prior to filtering and data processing, the Grab dataset is composed of `197,188` rows and `21` columns.
 A row corresponds to a booking information for Grab Taxi.

-The target variable defined in this study is wheter a Grab booking was allocated (regardless if it's cancelled by the driver or passenger) and unallocated.
-Here we inspect the distribution of each of the class in our dataset.
+The target variable defined in this study is whether a Grab booking was allocated (regardless if it's cancelled by the driver or passenger) or unallocated.
+Here we inspect the distribution of each class in our dataset.
 This can provide us information on the appropriate metric and methodology to implement to arrive with a relevant machine learning model.
 <!-- <img src = "{{ site.url }}{{ site.baseurl }}\assets\images\project\import-export-network.png"> -->
 <img src = "\assets\images\project\grab-target.png" height = "200">